Glen Demers, James Horgan, Scott Kobe, Laura Bogardus

 In 2013; in conjunction with Strafford Rivers Conservancy (SRC); this Commission assisted in the preservation of approximately 100 acres off of Meaderboro Rd.
 Anticipated in early 2014, again working with SRC, another 100 acres on Meaderboro and by working with MMRG another 140 acres on Meaderboro are expected to be placed into a conservation easement.
 Also on slate for the spring of 2014 is the purchase of 46+/- acres that sits in between the Town Forest (which is a total of 85+/-) and 177 +/- acres of woodlands that is protected by the Society for Protection of New Hampshire Forests (SPNHF) resulting in nearly 300 acres in conservation on Bay Rd abutting the New Durham Town Line!!!

 We continue our relationship with Farmington High School by having students sit on the Commission and by us going into the school to give presentations.
 We have expanded our outreach to Henry Wilson and Valley View.
 Just as important as protecting our waterways and open spaces, is the education of conservation to our younger citizens.

-The Conservation Commission is funded by the current use tax and by proceeds of timber harvesting done on properties managed by the Commission.
+The Conservation Commission is funded by the current use tax.
 The current use tax is a tax applied to land when it is taken out of current use.
 The idea is when land is developed the revenues can be put towards other lands to be conserved and maintained.
-This funding revenue for 2012 was negligible due to decreased local development activity.
-The revenues from the timber harvesting helped offset this decrease, however we won’t see that kind of income now for approximately another ten years.
+This funding revenue again for the fourth year in a row, was negligible due to the decreased local development activity.

 David Connolly Chairman